protofire/solhint/docs/rules/miscellaneous/import-path-check.md

 ## Description
-Check if an import file exits in target path
+Check if an import file exists in target path

 ## Options
 This rule accepts an array of options: